 The former student must complete an application for reinstatement and provide supporting materials.
 No fee is charged for this application.
 A former student on probation when last enrolled in the Graduate School (section 4.7) must provide reasons for the lack of academic progress, explain how conditions that produced poor performance have changed, and present specific plans for improvement.

-Reinstatement is at the discretion of the faculty admissions committee of the graduate program.
+Reinstatement is at the discretion of the faculty admissions committee or the standing faculty committee of the graduate program.
+More than one faculty member must be involved in a reinstatement decision; in no case shall a reinstatement decision be made by a single faculty member.
 Decisions to approve or deny the reinstatement request are based on factors such as the former student’s academic progress at the time of withdrawal as well as his or her readiness to return, the availability of faculty to advise the student, and other considerations such as the availability of funding, space, and research facilities.

-If a former student seeking reinstatement was on probationary admission, academic probation, or extended probation, that standing remains in effect if reinstatement is granted, unless the issue is remedied and the graduate program and the Graduate School remove or modify the status.
-If a student is dismissed or required to withdraw, reinstatement may be granted only by obtaining approval of the graduate program and the Graduate School.
+If a former student seeking reinstatement was on probationary admission, academic probation, or extended probation, that standing remains in effect if reinstatement is granted, unless the issue is remedied and the program and the Graduate School remove or modify the status.
+If a student has been dismissed or required to withdraw, reinstatement may be granted only if the application has been approved by the graduate program and the Graduate School

 If approved for reinstatement by the Ph.D. program faculty, students who were discontinued during or after the spring 2012 term will be assessed a reinstatement fee upon their first registration.
 The fee will be equal to a quarter of the prevailing Rackham candidacy tuition at the term of reinstatement for each fall and winter term that he or she was discontinued from the program.
 The maximum reinstatement fee will be equivalent to two full terms of the prevailing Rackham candidacy tuition at the term of reinstatement regardless of the length of absence.
 When the Ph.D. program faculty approve the reinstatement of a former student who then registers in the program, the program is responsible for paying at least half of the assessed reinstatement fee.
 A student who faces a severe financial hardship may apply for a grant from the Graduate School to cover his or her portion of the fee.